Kick off 2026 with a competitive edge at PACK EXPO East. Register now!

 P&G’s Tide Laser Marks Cap for Better Dosing Clarity, Recyclability

-A new laser-marked closure eliminates labels and inks while giving consumers permanent, easy-to-read dosing guidance.
+A new laser-marked closure eliminates labels and inks while standing out on the shelf and giving consumers permanent, easy-to-read dosing guidance.

 Procter & Gamble introduced laser-marked caps on its Tide Ultra OXI Boost liquid detergent, applying LasX’s LaserSharp Marking technology to enhance both consumer usability and packaging sustainability.
 The new application replaces molded-in dosing bars or printed indicators with precisely marked, permanent graphics that clearly show fill levels for small, medium, and large laundry loads.